-Zakat rates have varied, with some states enforcing a flat charge of 5% or 10%, while others allow for irrigation-based options, whether conventional 10% or 5% human resources or mechanical requirements.
-Sarawak, the only state, used a 7.5 per cent rate for both forms of irrigation.
-The validity of deducting individual charges also emerged before the zakat calculation.
-As practised in Selangor, Penang, Perlis, Sarawak, zakat is levied on the crop after harvest, eliminating operational expenditures.
-In comparison to the deduction of living expenses, which no state permits.
+Zakat rates have varied, with some states enforcing a flat charge of 5% or 10%, while others allow for irrigation-based options, whether the conventional 10% or 5% human resources or mechanical requirements.
+Sarawak is the only state that uses a 7.5% rate for both forms of irrigation.
+The validity of deducting individual charges also emerges before the zakat calculation.
+As practised in Selangor, Pulau Pinang, Perlis and Sarawak, zakat is levied on the crop after harvest, eliminating operational expenditures.
+This contrasts with the deduction of living expenses, which no state permits.
 These findings illustrate the dynamics of Malaysia's diverse agricultural zakat collection practices.
-As a result, it recommends the way forward critical aspects that contribute to the success of diversity initiatives:
+To conclude, three critical aspects contribute to the success of diversity initiatives:

-- 1. The State Islamic Religious Council's (SIRC) commitment to a dynamic diversity and inclusion policy that the Federal government mandates in the ninth schedule to the federal constitution of Malaysia set out the state lists.
-This commitment and jurisdiction differ by state.
+- 1. The SIRC's commitment to a dynamic diversity and inclusion policy that the Federal Government mandates in the ninth schedule to the Federal Constitution of Malaysia is set out in the state list.
+This commitment and jurisdiction are different in every state.
 However, this diversity reflects a nation's success and resilience. - 2.
-Establishing diversity as a zakat collection is imperative and ensuring that executives are held accountable for the institution's effective implementation.
+Establishing diversity in zakat collection is imperative as ensuring that executives are held accountable for the institution's effective implementation.
 In addition, the zakat's rules and restrictions regarding agricultural production should be re-evaluated.
-Before the imposition of zakat, self-sustenance and running costs should be waived considering the current agrarian economy's demands and the public interest.

-3. The role of Zakat Corporations and SIRC needs to be peace, justice, and strong institutions as part of the Global Challenge for Government Transparency: The Sustainable Development Goals (SDG) 2030 Agenda.
-Among the Islamic corporate governance best practices are established regulatory framework and internal policies and the tasks and functions of the shari'ah board.
+Before the imposition of zakat, self-sustenance and running costs should be waived by considering the current agrarian economy's demands and the public interest. - 3.
+The role of Zakat Corporations and SIRC needs to incorporate peace, justice and strong institutions as part of the Global Challenge for Government Transparency: The Sustainable Development Goals (SDG) 2030 Agenda.
+Among the Islamic corporate governance best practices are establishing regulatory framework and internal policies and tasks, as well as manifesting functions of the shariah board.